im-luka/javascript-complete-guide/README.md

 *Learning Javascript from scratch, by going through a course (highly recommend), to increase my knowledge on deeper level.
 Posting resources here. 📑
-Resources are project based and cover all of the main topics to help you start as fast as possible..*
+Resources are project based and cover all of the main topics to help you start as fast as possible.*

 > [Check out this great course created by Jonas](https://www.udemy.com/course/the-complete-javascript-course/)